 A conversation between Dr. Mitzi Joi Williams, an MS expert and practicing neurologist based in Atlanta, GA, and Matt Winton, Ph.D., Senior Vice President and head of U.S. MS Franchise at Biogen, on health inequities that many MS patients experience regarding access to care, discrimination, bias in medicine, and clinical trial representation.

-Voted the No. 1 preferred app for people living with MS, the AbyTM and CleoTM Patients Companion App provides resources for people living with MS, such as news and information, a journal to track symptoms, exercise programs, and a nurse chat feature, with the goal of being a valuable addition to their support system.2
+Voted the No. 1 preferred app for people living with MS, the CleoTM Patients Companion App provides resources for people living with MS, such as news and information, a journal to track symptoms, exercise programs, and a nurse chat feature, with the goal of being a valuable addition to their support system.2

 As pioneers in neuroscience, Biogen has an innovative therapeutic pipeline that aims to reverse disability, repair damage, and address other remaining unmet needs in MS, with the goal of significantly altering the course of MS and preventing disease development and disability progression.
 Biogen has active and ongoing MS clinical trials for both investigational and existing therapies.
 Learn more about our clinical trial recruitment and access.